-General format: Manuscripts should be prepared in English.
+Format: Manuscripts should be prepared in English.
 Recommended digital formats of documents, tables and illustrations for final publication-ready materials requested to submit after the acceptance are described later in the Editorial Process section.
 Those who cannot produce files of such formats are suggested to contact with the Editorial Office by e-mail before preparing manuscripts.
 With the exceptions of tables and illustrations, authors should comply with the following general format.

-1. Page setting as conventional A4 (approximately 21 x 30 cm) or US letter (8.5 x 11 inches) with ample margins.

-- 2. Double-spacing.

-- 3. Popular serif or sans-serif fonts such as Times and Arial and, for Greek characters, Symbol fonts with 10 points.

-- 4. Setting the title page as page 1 and paging in the lower right-hand corner ending at the end of the figure legends pages.

-- 5. Arranging the order as follows.

-- a.
-Title page(s).

-- b.
-Abstract and then key words page(s) (after page-breaking).

-- c.
-Text and then acknowledgment pages (after page-breaking).

-- d.
-References pages (after page-breaking).

-- e.
-Figure legends page (s) (after page-breaking).

-- f.
-Tables.
+- 1. Page setting as conventional A4 (approximately $21 \times 30$ cm) or US letter (8.5 × 11 inches) with ample margins. - 2.
+Double-spacing. - 3.
+Popular serif or sans-serif fonts such as Times and Arial and, for Greek characters, Symbol fonts with 10 points. - 4.
+Setting the title page as page 1 and paging in the lower right-hand corner ending at the end of the figure legends pages. - 5.
+Arranging the order as follows. - a.
+Title page(s). - b.
+Abstract and then key words page(s) (after page-breaking). - c.
+Text, acknowledgment and disclosure of potential conflicts of interest pages (after page-breaking). - d.
+References pages (after page-breaking). - e.
+Figure legends page (s) (after page-breaking). - f.
+Tables. - g.
+Illustrations.

-- g.Illustrations.